More about Mahanagar Gas Limited

 | debtToEquity | 3.545000 |

-Mahanagar Gas Limited's negative gross and operating margins indicate that the company is not generating profit from either production or day-to-day operations.
-This could suggest cost overruns or declining revenue, impacting its financial stability.
+Mahanagar Gas Limited's negative gross and operating margins indicate that the company is operating at a loss.
+This reflects an inability to cover production costs and operational expenses, which could undermine its financial stability.

 Price projections: